bryntum/chronograph/README.md

 Documentation
 =============

-You should be able to quickly pick up the base concept of reactivity from the [Basic features](./modules/_guides_basicfeatures_.html) guide.
+You should be able to quickly pick up the base concept of reactivity from the [[BasicFeaturesGuide|Basic features]] guide.

-To find out about the remaining (and most interesting) features of ChronoGraph, continue to the [Advanced features](./modules/_guides_advancedfeatures_.html) guide.
+To find out about the remaining (and most interesting) features of ChronoGraph, continue to the [[AdvancedFeaturesGuide|Advanced features]] guide.

 Benchmarks
 ==========

 ChronoGraph is committed to have excellent performance.
-To reason about it objectively we wrote a benchmark suite.
+To reason about it objectively, we wrote a benchmark suite.
-More details in the [Benchmarks](./modules/_guides_benchmarks_.html) guide.
+More details in the [[BenchmarksGuide|Benchmarks]] guide.

 Connect
 =======